purduesigbots/pros-docs/v5/okapi/api/chassis/controller/chassis-controller-pid.rst

 A `ChassisController <abstract-chassis-controller.html>`_ using PID control.
 Does not use the V5 motor's integrated control.
 The motors passed in will be put into degree units.
-If you are trying to make an instance of this class, you should most likely be using the `ChassisControllerFactory <chassis-controller-factory.html>`_ instead of a constructor from this class.
-Throws a ``std::invalid_argument`` exception if the gear ratio is zero.
+If you are trying to make an instance of this class, you should most likely be using the `ChassisControllerBuilder
+<chassis-controller-builder.html>`_ instead of a constructor from this class.
+Throws a
+``std::invalid_argument`` exception if the gear ratio is zero.

 Constructor(s)
 --------------